kendoodoo/tuberepair-python/README.md

 # Running
 python main.py
 ```
-Remember to edit config.py, otherwise it will not run properly
+Remember to edit config.py, otherwise it will not run properly, Especially HOST and URL.

 # Contributors